Teaching Transformers Causal Reasoning through Axiomatic Training: Implementation Details

 \section{Implementation Details}

 We used a learning rate of 1e-4 with linear scheduling and 3\% warmup ratio, training for 4102 max steps on axiomatic instance samples with sequences of maximum length 4096 tokens.
 We employed mixed precision (bfloat16) training with flash attention for efficiency.
 After training, the LoRA weights were merged with the base model for inference.
 We used Huggingface \cite{wolf-etal-2020-transformers} for implementation.
 The fine-tuning used LoRA with rank 64, alpha 16, and dropout 0.1.
 Training was performed on 3 GPUs using DeepSpeed Stage 3 with a total batch size of 128 (16 samples per GPU with gradient accumulation).
-1 A40 and 1 A100 GPUs were used for training the transformer model from scratch for all Positional encodings based experiments.
+One A100 GPU and one A40 GPU were used for training the transformer model from scratch for all Positional Encodings based experiments, and 4 A6000 GPUs were used for finetuning experiments.